History of the Jews in Syria: Post-1948

-After Israel's victory in the 1967 Six-Day War, restrictions were further tightened, and 57 Jews in Qamishli may have been killed in a pogrom.
-The communities of Damascus, Aleppo, and Qamishli were under house arrest for eight months following the war.
+After Israel's victory in the 1967 Six-Day War, restrictions were further tightened, and 57 Jews in Qamishli were allegedly killed in a pogrom.
+The Jewish communities in Damascus, Aleppo, and Qamishli were under house arrest for eight months following the war.
 Many Jewish workers were laid off following the Six-Day War.

 As a result, Syrian Jews began escaping clandestinely, and supporters abroad helped smuggle Jews out of Syria.
 Syrian Jews already living abroad often bribed officials to help Jews escape.
 Judy Feld Carr, a Canadian-Jewish activist, helped smuggle 3,228 Jews out of Syria to Israel, the United States, Canada, and Latin America.
 Carr recalled that Syrian-Jewish parents were "desperate" to get their children out of the country.
 Those who were caught attempting to escape faced execution or forced labor.
 If an escape was successful, family members could be imprisoned and stripped of their property.
 Often with the help of smugglers, escapees attempted to sneak across the border into Lebanon or Turkey, where they were met and assisted by undercover Israeli agents or local Jewish communities.
 Most escapees were young and single men.
 Many single men decided to put off marriage until they escaped, as they wanted to raise their children in freedom.
 As a result, the ratio of single men and women became heavily imbalanced, and Syrian Jewish women were often unable to find husbands.
 In 1977, Syrian President Hafez al-Assad, as a gesture to US President Jimmy Carter, began allowing limited numbers of young women to leave the country, and some 300 left in total under this program.